HEisenmann/HEisenmann.github.io/about.md

 ## Personal

 <div class="blocked">
 I am currently active in the Handball club Schwarz-Rot Aachen.
-I am happy with the previous season, where we clinched the third position in the Kreisklassse 2 Aachen/Düren.
+I am happy with the previous season, where we clinched the third position in the Kreisklasse 1 Aachen/Düren.
 </div>
 <div class="blocked">
 Two years ago, I also started playing chess.
 It is a very captivating game, and fun for people at multiple levels of expertise.